-Looking for a simple golden beet recipe?
+Looking for a simple golden beet (beetroot) recipe?
 This golden beet and goat cheese tart is easy to prepare and beautifully combines the flavors of sweet golden beets with a tangy goat cheese and yogurt sauce.
 Serve with a salad for a delicious light vegetarian dinner.

 If I were given a kitchen report card, I would fail pastry for sure.

 “Does not play well with pastry”, the red ink might say.

 So I’m telling you straight up- this was ready-made frozen pastry.
 Which is why I describe it as simple.
 It would not be simple if home made puff pastry were to get involved.
 Not for me, anyway.

 This tart was born out of a Saturday lunch when I needed to use up some delicious golden beets that came in my vegetable box.

 What are golden beets?